shyam81992/Inventory-Management/README.md

 Docker for Mac/Windows

-github.com/shyam81992/Inventory-Management-job // Which is used to notify the subscribers on temperature record creation
+github.com/shyam81992/Inventory-Management-job // Which is used to notify the shipments.

 Steps to run the project